Leveraging Education To Make Disciples

 A population of 5,000 people is estimated to be living in the nearby villages.
 Many residents make their living as corn/maize farmers.
 Access to education and discipleship is now providing new opportunities for the next generation of Ugandans in this area.
 Just down the road from the school is a very special PCM landmark, the Kate Clinic.

 In 2005, Pastor Emmy and Supermom sold their home and van and used the money to begin building PCM’s first school in Mbarara.
 Even with their humble means they were able to begin educating 120 students.

 Over the years God has blessed their work mightily with new schools, more children, and added provision.
 This first school grew to close to 400 students, but was still meeting in temporary structures on just 3 acres of land.

 In 2016, these students were able to move to a brand new school built just for them on the PCM land at Katyazo.
 Here they enjoy much better living and classroom conditions while having plenty of room for fun and recreation.

 Rwemikoma Primary School

 Rwemikoma Primary School is the second PCM school and located the furthest from the Mbarara headquarters.
 Although the road to Rwemikoma has drastically improved over the past several years, the school has faced its share of challenges.

-Some of the children here walk 5 to 10 miles to school getting up at 5am and walking for 2 hours or more before arriving at school.
-The Lord is doing a mighty work in and through the staff and students in the most remote of all PCM schools.
+Some of the children here walk five to ten miles to school, getting up at 5am and walking for 2 hours or more before arriving at school.
+The Lord is doing a mighty work in and through the staff and students in this, the most remote of all PCM schools.

 Creativity abounds here and the children are always eager to perform their skits, recite memorized poems and riddles, and dance when teams arrive.
 We know the Lord uses these talents for His glory!